alanesq/esp32cam-demo/README.md

   <td><img src="/images/grey.png" /></td>
 </tr></table>

-This can be used as a starting point sketch for projects using the esp32cam development board, it has the following features.
+This can be used as a starting point sketch for projects using the ESP32cam development board, it has the following features.
 <br>-Web server with live video streaming and control buttons
 <br>-SD card support (using 1-bit mode - gpio pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2) - I have heard there may be problems reading the sd card, I have only used it to write files myself?
 <br>-Stores captured image on sd-card or in spiffs if no sd card is present
 <br>-IO pins available for general use are 12 and 13 (12 must not be pulled high at boot)
 <br>-Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
 <br>-The flash led is still available for use on pin 4 when using an sd card
-<br>-PWM control of flash/illumination lED brighness implemented (i.e. to give brighness control)
+<br>-PWM control of flash/illumination lED brighness implemented (i.e. to give brightness control)
 <br>-Can read the image as RGB data  (i.e. 3 bytes per pixel for red, green and blue value)
 <br>-Act as web client (reading the web page in to a string) - see requestWebPage()